-Investment earnings on deposit in the remarketing fee account will be withdrawn on each distribution date, deposited into the collection account and included in available funds for that distribution date.
+Investment earnings on deposit in the remarketing fee account will be withdrawn on each distribution date, deposited into the collection account and

+- included in available funds for that distribution date.
 In addition, if on any distribution date, a class A note interest shortfall would exist, or if on the maturity date for any class of class A notes available funds would not be sufficient to reduce the principal balance of such class to zero, the amount of such class A note interest shortfall or principal deficiency, as applicable, to the extent sums are on deposit in the remarketing fee account, may be withdrawn from that account and used for payment of interest or principal on the class A notes.
-See "Description of the Notes-The Reset Rate Notes-Tender of the Reset Rate Notes; Remarketing Procedures" in this prospectus supplement.

-• Accumulation Accounts.
-The administrator will establish and maintain in the name of the indenture trustee an accumulation account for the benefit of each class of reset rate notes, generally, whenever such class bears interest at a fixed rate or bears interest at a floating rate but is structured not to receive a payment of principal until the end of the related reset period (as is the case with respect to the class A-5 notes during their initial reset period).
-With respect to each such class for the related reset period, on each distribution date, the indenture trustee will deposit any payments of principal allocated to that class, in U.S. Dollars, into the related accumulation account.
-All sums on deposit in the related accumulation account, including any amounts deposited into that accumulation account on the related distribution date, but less any investment earnings, will be paid either:
+See "Description of the Notes-The Reset Rate Notes- Tender of the Reset Rate Notes: Remarketing Procedures" in this prospectus supplement. - Accumulation Accounts.
+The administrator will establish and maintain in the name of the indenture trustee an accumulation account for the benefit of each class of reset rate notes, generally, whenever such class bears interest at a fixed rate or bears interest at a floating rate but is structured not to receive a payment of principal until the end of the related reset period (as is the case with respect to each class of reset rate notes during its respective initial reset period).
+With respect to each such class for the related reset period, on each distribution date, the indenture trustee will deposit any payments of principal allocated

-- if the applicable class of reset rate notes is then denominated in U.S. Dollars, on the next related reset date to the noteholders of that class, after all other required distributions have been made on that reset date; or - if the applicable class of reset rate notes is then denominated in a currency other than U.S. Dollars, on or about the next related reset date to the related currency swap counterparty or counterparties (which will in turn pay the applicable currency equivalent of such amounts to the trust, for payment to the noteholders of that class on the second business day following such reset date), after all other required distributions have been made on that reset date.
+- to that class, in U.S. Dollars, into the related accumulation account.
+All sums on deposit in the related accumulation account, including any amounts deposited into that accumulation account on the related distribution date, but less any investment earnings, will be paid either: - if the applicable class of reset rate notes is then denominated in U.S. Dollars, on the next related reset date to the noteholders of that class, after all other required distributions have been made on that reset date; or - if the applicable class of reset rate notes is then denominated in a currency other than U.S. Dollars (as is the case with respect to each class of reset rate notes during its respective initial reset period), on or about the next related reset date to the related currency swap counterparty or counterparties (which will in turn pay the applicable currency equivalent of such amounts to the trust, for payment to the noteholders of that class on the second business day following such reset date), after all other required distributions have been made on that reset date.

-Amounts (exclusive of investment earnings) on deposit in an accumulation account may be used only to pay principal on the related class of reset rate notes (or to the related currency swap counterparty or counterparties) and for no other purpose.
+Amounts (exclusive of investment earnings) on deposit

+in an accumulation account may be used only to pay principal on the related class of reset rate notes (or to the related currency swap counterparty or counterparties) and for no other purpose.
 Investment earnings on deposit in an accumulation account will be withdrawn on each distribution date, deposited into the collection account and included in available funds for that distribution date.